gemesa/rust-arm64/README.md

 # rust-arm64

-Sources for the book "From Rust to assembly: ARM64 code generation patterns".
+Sources for the book "Rust to assembly: ARM64 patterns".